reisenx/PROG-METH-I-PROJECT/README.md

 Each stage of a game has different cell amount configuration as table below.

-Every time a player restart a game, the cells arrangement are random but the amount of cells are still the same.
+Every time a player restarts a game, the cells arrangement are random but the amount of cells are still the same.

 | Stage | Board Size | Bombs | Mystery | Shield | Defuser |
 | :---: | :--------: | :---: | :-----: | :----: | :-----: |